Santosh766/Prediction-of-CO2-emission-using-linear-regression-model/README.md

-# My-fist-repository
+# Simple Linear regression model
-This is my first repository where I will be uploading my first project.
+This is a model for the prediction of Carbon dioxide emission by the various kinds of vehicles.